Songs for Nelson Mandela

-There’s a few others that come close.
+There’s a few other candidates that come close:

 Further Reading